 I took the Gideon Bible from the night stand, looked in the subject index, and eagerly read texts about confession of sin, redemption, and divorce.
 I fell on my knees and tearfully begged for God’s forgiveness and His intervention in my life.
 God didn’t whisper to me that evening.
 He came and got me!

-In the summer of 1998 I was baptized and joined the Niles Westside Church.
+In the summer of 1998 I was baptized and joined a church in Niles.
 I praise God daily that He not only whispered my name, but that He came to snatch me from the downward spiral of my life.
 And I praise Him for a daughter who has learned to love Him, and who was not afraid to reach out to her earthly father with a message of hope and salvation.